 Tahlequah Compressed Natural Gas Quick Fueling Station

-NOPFA was able to construct two compressed natural gas stations because of an American Reinvestment and Recovery Act (ARRA) grant.
+NOPFA was able to construct the two compressed natural gas stations because of an American Reinvestment and Recovery Act (ARRA) Grant.
 The Stimulus State Energy Program (SSEP) as administered by the Oklahoma Department of Commerce has allocated $2,265,505.73, along with NOPFA funds in the amount of $364,038.89 for a total project cost of $2,629,544.62.